antaz/hikari/share/man/man1/hikari.md

 **hikari** is a stacking Wayland compositor with additional tiling capabilities, it is heavily inspired by the Calm Window manager (cwm(1)).
 Its core concepts are views, workspaces, sheets and groups.

+The following options are available:

+  -h  Show this message and quit.
+  -v  Show version and quit.

 CONCEPTS
 ========